graphic of geese flying

 The Change Leader Institute is based on a ‘learn by doing’ approach.
 The curriculum focuses on reflective listening, insightful questioning, and activities that help people understand themselves and their approach to change.

-Due to COVID-19, ArtsWA will host trainings online.
-Each session will be approximately 2 hours, over six consecutive weeks.
-After COVID, we will introduce an in-person, three-day institute.
+ArtsWA currently hosts trainings online.
+Each session will be approximately 2 hours, over eight consecutive weeks.

 Program Sponsor